Our Services

 Helpful Resources

-Red Light Therapy may boost pelvic floor muscle recovery by improving blood flow, reducing inflammation and supporting nerve health to strengthen bladder control and reduce urinary urgency or leaks.
-When combined with pelvic floor exercises, bladder training and a healthy lifestyle, RLT can be an effective, non-invasive addition to your pelvic wellness routine.
+Red Light Therapy (RLT) may support pelvic floor muscle recovery by improving blood flow, reducing inflammation, and promoting nerve health — all of which can strengthen bladder control and reduce urinary urgency or leaks.
+When paired with pelvic floor exercises, bladder training, and healthy lifestyle habits, RLT offers a non-invasive way to enhance your pelvic wellness routine.

 Maintaining a strong, responsive pelvic floor is key to healthy bladder control.
 Weak or dysfunctional pelvic muscles can lead to urinary urgency, frequency, leaks and discomfort.
 Emerging research suggests that Red Light Therapy (RLT) may support pelvic muscle health, improve circulation and reduce inflammation—helping you regain confidence and comfort.